Mogueno/challange-node-wit/README.md

 # challenge-node-wit
-Calculator challage for WIT Node.js role
+Calculator challenge for WIT Node.js role

 ## How to Run